-Premier Global Infrastructure (formerly Premier Energy and Water, PEW) aims to achieve a high income and to realise long-term growth in the capital value of its portfolio.
-It invests principally in equity and equity-related securities of companies operating in the energy and water sectors, as well as other infrastructure investments and invests in both developed and emerging markets to capitalise on the opportunities in the utility markets.
+Premier Miton Global Renewables Trust, PMGR (formerly Premier Global Infrastructure, PGIT and, before that, Premier Energy and Water, PEW) aims to achieve a high income and to realise long-term growth in the capital value of its portfolio.
+The company will seek to achieve these objectives by investing principally in the equity and equity-related securities of companies operating primarily in the renewable energy sectors, as well as other sustainable infrastructure investments.

 We have written a number of sponsored research note on the fund that describe, in some detail, how it is managed

 - “Renewed focus“, published in September 2020, looked at the company’s proposed refocus on renewable energy

 - “Strong income growth“, published in October 2019, updates on events since March

 - “Quick out of the blocks in 2019“, published in March 2019, looks at the drivers behind improved performance in 2019

 - “Swings and roundabouts“, published in May 2018, notes that valuations look more attractive in the sector

 - “Evolution, not revolution“, from November 2017, describes the changes that the fund has made to its investment emphasis as it changes its name

 - “Significant latent value” from July 2017 – the managers believe there are a number of holdings, particularly in China and India, which are markedly undervalued

 - “A Brexit beneficiary” in September 2016 highlighted the benefit of sterling weakness on PEW’s performance